9 Star Ki year calendar – day Stars and start of months

 A bit more on daily Stars

-Some daily Stars calendars will be based in uniform lookup tables – often acquired from literature – but which tables are meant to give starting dates for months by approximation only.
+Now that some day Ki Star calendars will be based in uniform lookup tables, this is where often you will see it stated that ‘a’ year in the Chinese Solar calendar is to start on February 4th.
+This is meant as an approximation at best.
 If a software algorithm relies on generic tables, it will each time start a particular month on the same date for any given Solar year.

-If it lets the month of August start on the 7th, it will return the month Pillar in Bazi as Shen Monkey, even if for certain years, the month starts only on the 8th.
+If then it wrongly lets the month of August start on the 7th, it will return the month Pillar in Bazi as Shen Monkey, even if for certain years, the month starts on only the 8th of August.

-To each time let a Solar month start on the same Solar date, would only imply that, on its orbit around the Sun, planet earth would reach the exact same degree of arc on the ecliptic on the exact same Solar date.
+To each time let a Solar month start on the same Solar date, would only imply that, on its orbit around the Sun, planet earth would each time reach it the exact same degree of arc on the ecliptic on the exact same Solar date.

 Ascending and descending day Stars